skrysm/ide-settings/settings/VisualStudio/README.md

 As a side note: The synchronized settings are not versioned (in Git or something similar, like for example in IntelliJ's settings sync functionality).
 So you can *not* easily recover from losing all your settings by simply going to an older revision/commit.

-## Importing Window Layouts
+## Recreating Window Layouts

-The window layouts are stored in `window-layouts.vssettings`.
+The window layouts can be found in the two `window-layout-...png` files (for reference).
+Simply recreate them in Visual Studio.

-For this file, the following settings branch was exported: `General Settings` -> `Window Layouts`

 ## Importing Key Bindings